taw00/howto/howto-install-ghost-on-fedora.md

 ### [21] Troubleshooting

-Log in as your normal linux user (not root, not ghost)...
+Log in as your normal linux user (not root, not ghost):

 ```
 sudo systemctl status ghost.service